Are Sugar Gliders the right pet for you

 Sugar gliders may not be the best choice as a family pet if you are looking for something cute and cuddly for your children to hold.
 They can easily be squished or fall and should always be kept in a safe environment when taken out of their cage.
 Their bite can also be extremely painful and even the tamest glider will bite if they feel threatened.
 Gliders that are new to your family will take time to adjust and may bite when startled, out of fear, or to taste something on your skin, so this is something to consider with young children in the home.

 Gliders may not be a good idea if you have other pets in the house.
-While many people with gliders do have cats and dogs as well, serious precautions need to be taken.
+While many people with gliders do have cats and dogs as well (I personally have always had dogs), serious precautions do need to be taken.
 Most cats and dogs will see your gliders as either something to eat, or play with, both of which can be deadly.
 One of the leading causes of death in gliders is accidental by another pet.
 Gliders who have escaped their cages or been playing while other animals have been in the room have met their demise to the horror of many owners.
-A very mild cat bite or scratch can quickly turn deadly as the bacteria in their saliva is toxic to gliders and can cause sepsis even from a small wound.
+A very mild cat bite or even just a scratch can quickly turn deadly as the bacteria in their saliva is toxic to gliders and can cause sepsis even from a small wound.
 So knowing that you may have to put your other animals away or be in a different room with the gliders to play, should be a factor in your decision.
+While you will come across websites stating that other animals can make friends with your gliders since they won't see see them as prey because they don't "smell" like it, this is ABSOLUTELY FALSE and simply a tactic to try and sell more.
+Yes, there are going to be some instances where your other pets might do just fine with them, but in most cases it is just a disaster waiting to happen.

 Gliders do have an odor and while many people find it mild and in no way offensive, others may have an issue with it, especially if you have a heightened sense of smell.